mixgreen/copycat/CONTRIBUTING.md

 ## Merging

-When merging a branch into master, we recommend to rebase first or to use the `--no-ff` flag with the merge command.
+When merging a branch into master, we recommend to rebase first or to use the `--no-ff` flag when merging.

 ## Releases